azeey/gz-sensors/tutorials/03_thermal_camera.md

         </plugin>
 ```

-There are a few differences to note for objects with a varying temperature:
+There are a few differences to note for objects with a varying surface temperature:
 * `<heat_signature>`: The path to the heat signature texture.
 This can either be an [Ignition Fuel](https://ignitionrobotics.org/libs/fuel_tools) URI, or a path to a file that is on your machine locally.
 If using paths to local files, be sure to use absolute paths.